dereuromark/cakephp-tools/docs/Behavior/AfterSave.md

 # AfterSave Behavior

-A CakePHP behavior to allow the entity to be available inside afterSave() callback in the state it was before the save.
+A CakePHP behavior that allows the entity to be available after the save in the state it was before the save.
 It also allows it to be available outside of the afterSave() callback later on, where needed.